ykatamish/EECS-481-Project/google_api_interface/readme.txt

+NOTE: this requires python 2.7

-Download the sdk file: https://cloud.google.com/sdk/ After that, run:
+Download the sdk file for the website: https://cloud.google.com/sdk/ After that, run:
 $./install.sh
 in the file.